xzYue/odoo/doc/reference/workflows.rst

 Workflows
 =========

-In Odoo, a workflow is a technical artefact to manage a set of "things to do" associated to the records of a model.
+In Modoo, a workflow is a technical artefact to manage a set of "things to do" associated to the records of a model.
 The workflow provides a higher-level way to organize tasks to perform with or on a record.

 More specifically, a workflow is a directed graph where the nodes are called "activities" and the arcs are called "transitions".

-- Activities define work that should be done within the Odoo server, such as changing the state of some records, or sending emails.
+- Activities define work that should be done within the Modoo server, such as changing the state of some records, or sending emails.
 - Transitions control how the workflow progresses from activity to activity.